TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 • CacheService: Cache management

-Stateless Design: Services receive context via method arguments, with no internal state accumulation.
+Stateless Design: Services receive context via method arguments; no internal state accumulation.
 Safe for reuse, dependency injection, and long-running loops.

 Conceptual Bulk-Import Service

-With a service-oriented architecture, building a custom high-performance pipeline becomes possible:
+With a service-oriented architecture, a custom high-performance pipeline becomes possible:

-For standard backend editing, a default facade orchestrates all services to ensure maximum integrity.
-For specialised high-performance tasks, developers can build custom pipelines using only the required services.
+For standard backend editing, a default facade orchestrates all services for maximum integrity.
+For specialised high-performance tasks, developers can build custom pipelines using only the necessary services.

 Summary & Strategic Recommendations